moby/moby/docs/sources/articles/systemd.md

 You may want to control the disk space used for Docker images, containers and volumes by moving it to a separate partition.

-In this example, we'll assume that your `docker.services` file looks something like:
+In this example, we'll assume that your `docker.service` file looks something like:

     [Unit]
     Description=Docker Application Container Engine